-Problems reading encrypted e- mail Ac tion Encrypted e-mail cannot be decrypted because of the differences in encryption strengths of the Web browsers used by the sender and recipient.
+Problems reading encrypted e- mail Action Encrypted e-mail cannot be decrypted because of the differences in encryption strengths of the Web browsers used by the sender and recipient.
 Verify the following: 1.
 The encryption strength for the Web browser that the sender uses is compatible with the encryption strength of the Web browser that the recipient uses.
-2. The encryption strength for the Web browser is compatible with the encryption strength provided by the firmware of Client Security Software.
+The encryption strength for the Web browser is compatible with the encryption strength provided by the firmware of Client Security Software.
 Note: To use 128-bit browsers with Client Security Software, the IBM embedded Security Chip must support 256-bit encryption.
 If the IBM embedded Security Chip supports 56-bit encryption, you must use a 40-bit Web browser.
 You can find out the encryption strength provided by Client Security Software in the Administrator Utility.
 See your security administrator for more information.
-Failure message when trying to digitally sign an e-mail message when using Netscape Messenger Ac tion If the IBM embedded Security Chip certificate has not been selected in Netscape Messenger, and a composer of an e-mail message tries to sign the message with the certificate, an error message displays. to s Me toc Cli the the e the security settings in Netscape Messenger select the certificate.
-When Netscape essenger is open, click the security icon on the olbar and the Security Info window opens. ck Messenger in the left panel and then select e IBM embedded Security Chip certificate.
-See e documentation provided by Netscape for ore information.
+Failure message when trying to digitally sign an e-mail message when using Netscape Messenger Action If the IBM embedded Security Use the security settings in Netscape Messenger

+5 If the IBM embedded Security Use the security settings in Netscape Messenger Chip certificate has not been to select the certificate.
+When Netscape selected in Netscape Messenger is open, click the security icon on the Messenger, and a composer of toolbar and the Security Info window opens. an e-mail message tries to sign Click Messenger in the left panel and then select the message with the certificate, the IBM embedded Security Chip certificate.
+See an error message displays. the documentation provided by Netscape for more information.